dtzSiFive/firrtl-spec/spec.md

 RWProbe<{x: {y: UInt}}> ; readable and forceable reference to bundle
 ```

-All instances of probe types must be initialized with exactly once statement,
+All instances of probe types must be initialized with exactly one statement,
 either the origin probe declaration or by forwarding up the hierarchy.

 Probe types cannot contain probe types.